 The Kenyan Minister of Education's Curriculum Development Centre is under way and operating successfully in Nairobi.

-The Kenyan Minister of Education's Curriculum Development Centre is under way and operating successfully in Nairobi.
+Background: The Kenyan Minister of Education's Curriculum Development Centre is under way and operating successfully in Nairobi.
 The Centre was formed primarily to train teachers in the use of low-cost educational aids.

 The overall purpose of the Centre is to keep teachers up-to-date with latest methods, particularly in fields in which they may not be fully experienced.

 The Centre was formed from the amalgamation of the English Special Centre, the Nairobi Science Teaching Centre and the Mathematics Centre, all of them formerly under Ministry of Education control.

 The Science Section organises three-week courses for graduate and non-graduate teachers working in newly opened schools.